Perfectly Imperfect Black Friday Sale - What is a product ‘Second’?

 All Cheshire & Wain leather cat collars are made in-house at our East London studio by small leather goods maker extraordinaire - Chiara Carnevale.
 Chiara has over fifteen years of experience working with leather.
 She approaches her craft with great respect for this beautiful material, and this care is reflected in every collar she makes for us at Cheshire & Wain!

 SF: Hi Chiara!
 Thanks for taking some time away from making to talk to me about cat collars.
-We've worked together for eight years, so I'm no stranger to your keen eye for detail when it comes to your craft, but for our readers that might not know, can you tell me - what do you mean by a cat collar being a 'second'?
+We've worked together for nine years, so I'm no stranger to your keen eye for detail when it comes to your craft, but for our readers that might not know, can you tell me - what do you mean by a cat collar being a 'second'?

 CC: Hi Sonja!
 The idea of a ‘seconds sale’, I believe, was started by ceramicists who were looking for a way of selling their wares that had become aesthetically flawed during the firing process, but were still entirely functional.
 Over the last few years, this way of selling has been embraced by craftspeople and makers across all different pathways, primarily as a way to reduce waste.